 Fear promotes Apana Vayu, the downward movement of Vata, disrupting digestion, disturbing sleep and reducing acuity of mind and senses.
 It causes inertia, negative thinking and attitudes, leading to anxiety and depression.

 From a yogic perspective, pranayama, mantra and meditation counter fear by opening up the prana and mind.
 Fear blocks the prana and reduces its flow.
-Pranayama restores the power and the flow of prana dispersing fear, particularly if we practice slow and deep inhalation.
+Pranayama restores the power and the flow of prana dispersing fear, particularly if we practice a slow and deep inhalation.
 Fear causes superficial or rapid breathing or even forgetting to breath, which inhibit the positive prana in the lungs and heart.
 To counter fear we must breathe from the navel and let go of emotional stress held there.

 Above all, we should learn to witness our fear from the standpoint of the Seer within us, our true consciousness.
 Whatever we deeply see and witness in our thoughts will naturally get transformed.
 This is the essence of meditation.
+To dwell in the state of the Seer transforms what we see, even our own thoughts.

-Franklin D. Roosevelt’s statement in World War II comes to mind here that we have nothing to fear but fear itself.
-Fear paralyzes us, makes us doubt anything we can do to improve our situation, or worry about anything negative that may possibly happen.
 We must challenge our fears and move beyond them with a respect for the cosmic dharma, using difficulties for inner growth.
 What takes us forward in life is not that we never fall down, but that we always get up and keep going, even if we fall for a while.

 We are immortal souls with the consciousness of the entire universe dwelling deep within us.
 There is no challenge we cannot overcome with a higher awareness, but fear can prevent us from doing so if we fall into its shadows.